vlvcDev/vlvcDev/README.md

 </p>

 <p align="center">
-  I'm a passionate developer with a focus on machine learning, biomimetic algorithms, and parallel computing, and more!
-My goal is to push the boundaries of what's possible with code.
+  I'm a developer with a focus on machine learning, biomimetic algorithms, distributed computing, and more!
+My goal is to do research in the Computer Science industry, especially related to AI.
 </p>

 <p align="center">